kai-arsenault/VerilogOven/README.md

 The oven may be turned on or off at any time using SW0.

 ## Technical Details
-The .qsf file is made for DE10-Lite instrument 10M50DAF484C7G Quartus Prime Lite (19.1) was used for compiliing, running, and testing.
+The .qsf file is made for DE10-Lite instrument 10M50DAF484C7G. <br>
+Quartus Prime Lite (19.1) was used for compiliing, running, and testing.